npm/static-pages/jobs.md

 [Apply Here](https://jobs.lever.co/npmjs)

-## Closing date for these positions is: Friday, November 3, 2017
+## Closing date for these positions is Friday, November 3, 2017

 We are in the screening process for the following positions: